 If you’ve watched the news lately, you probably know about the labor shortage impacting a wide range of industries across the U.S. As of April 2021, over 9.3 million job openings were available across the nation, leaving businesses without enough staff to perform daily operations and remain successful.¹

 One sector that labor shortages have severely affected is the healthcare industry.
-In November 2020, over 1,000 hospitals in the U.S. were critically short on staff, and officials only expected this number to grow.² Similarly, according to The 2021 Optometry Healthcare Business Insights Report, nearly 60% of optometry offices do not have enough staff to operate to their full potential.
+In November 2020, over 1,000 hospitals in the U.S. were critically short on staff, and officials only expected this number to grow.² Similarly, according to The 2021 Optometry Healthcare Business Insights Report, nearly 60% of optometry offices do not have enough staff to operate to their full potential, (to read our latest optometry healthcare business insights, check out our ebook here).

 Staffing shortages in the healthcare industry are perhaps more dire than the other labor shortages plaguing America.³ Without proper staffing, optometry practices and other healthcare organizations put patients at risk of not receiving the care they need in their most vulnerable times.